giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 The validation compares two computational paths applied to the same YAML-defined tower models.

-The first path is the CSF-OpenSees projection.
+The first path is the OpenSees sampling of the continuous CSF field.
 The YAML file defines the continuous sectional field, and OpenSees receives a sampled beam-model representation of that field.

 The second path is the independent continuous baseline.
 It reads the same YAML input, reconstructs the required geometry and stiffness distributions, and computes the response by direct integration without using OpenSees and without calling CSF section-sampling APIs.